jngkim/personal.jeongnim.applications.qmcpack/pubs/qmcpack_basic.md

 MPI_Finalize();
 }
 ```
-# Aurora workload on SPR 6 PVC
+# Aurora workload on a SPR node with 6 PVCs

 ## Memory use of Aurora workload using 1 MPI rank per tile, 8 threads per rank